Case Study: Redesign and Migration

 Considerations

-These last 3 were not approved by managment.
+These last 3 were not approved by management.
 Was allowed to do In-person Interviews, User Testing, Proto Personas, and external Card Sort only on my own time.
 Directors opted to perform Card Sort only with staff stakeholders.

 Tools Used